warrenbell/fiberpoc/README.md

 # fiberpoc

- POC for a Go Fiber REST API
+POC for a Go Fiber REST API.
+This POC demonstrates the useage of env vars, logging, unit testing, integration testing, deployment to a cloud provider, database migration and database seeding.
+Integration testing is done with a live postgres insatnce spun up in a container.
+I am going to try a few things to make the database setup fast for integration tests.

 ## Prerequisites